 The transformer core is the part over which primary and secondary are wound.
 It supports the windings as well as provides a low reluctance path for the magnetic flux linking primary and secondary winding.
 It is made up of high permeability silicon steel lamination to reduce core losses.

 Transformers have two sets of windings, a low-tension winding, and a high-tension winding.
 Several turns of copper conductors bundled together to form transformer windings.
 The size of copper conductors depends on the load current.
+Most of the times windings are referred to as primary winding and secondary winding.
+Normally the winding to which the input voltage is connected is known as the primary winding and the winding to which the load is connected is known as the secondary winding.

 Insulation is the most critical part of the transformer.
 Windings are insulated from each other and the core.
 Insulation failures within the transformers are the most serious problem.
 Hence greater care is taken on the insulation part during transformer design.
 Varnish, kraft paper, Cotton cellulose, and Pressboard are the most widely used winding insulation materials.